Multiple sclerosis (MS) is a potentially disabling disease of the brain and spinal cord (central nervous system).

 Blood tests, to help rule out other diseases with symptoms similar to MS. Tests to check for specific biomarkers associated with MS are currently under development and may also aid in diagnosing the disease.

-Spinal tap (lumbar puncture), in which a small sample of fluid is removed from your spinal canal for laboratory analysis.
+Spinal tap (lumbar puncture), in which a small sample of cerebrospinal fluid is removed from your spinal canal for laboratory analysis.
 This sample can show abnormalities in antibodies that are associated with MS. A spinal tap can also help rule out infections and other conditions with symptoms similar to MS.

 MRI, which can reveal areas of MS (lesions) on your brain and spinal cord.
 You may receive an intravenous injection of a contrast material to highlight lesions that indicate your disease is in an active phase.